ljy0ustc/LLaRA/README.md

 # LLaRA

+- *2024.5*: We have updated the Steam dataset to a new version, in which we've addressed an issue that led to the repetition of certain data in the last interacted item of sequence.
 - 🔥 *2024.3*: Our paper is accepted by SIGIR'24!
 Thank all Collaborators! 🎉🎉
 - 🔥 *2024.3*: Our [datasets](https://huggingface.co/datasets/joyliao7777/LLaRA) and [checkpoints](https://huggingface.co/joyliao7777/LLaRA) are released on the huggingface.